The Problem with Conventional Economics

 - Peter Róna and Luk Bouckaert (eds.), Art, Spirituality and Economics (Springer, 2018),

 Four further volumes of 10–15 papers will be published over the next few years by Springer Publishing together with a monograph volume.

-The Las Casas Institute is grateful to the Malinckrodt Foundation for its generous support to this research project.
+The Las Casas Institute is grateful to the Malinckrodt Foundation and to Porticus for their generous support for this research project.